What are the top 6 Visitor Management Techniques?

 6. Write a clear visitor management policy

 Last but not least, writing a clear visitor policy is a vital visitor management technique for you to secure your visitors, staff, workplace, and confidential information.
 How to write a visitor management policy?
-Any company-specific visitor management policy needs to be accessible with regards to visitor management GDPR compliance.
+Any company-specific visitor management policy needs to be accessible with regard to visitor management GDPR compliance.
 A great visitor management policy is usually for the following purposes:

 Visitor access restrictions